SEA SCOUTS IN MAINE

 • Scuba and Swimming - scouts will have to chance to become swimmers and divers

-• Etchells Racing - scouts can join our keelboat racing team and learn to race a 30' keelboat.
+• Sailboat Racing - scouts can join a keelboat racing team and learn to race a 30' keelboat.

 • Maritime Arts - sailors have a long tradition of painting, photography, illustration, carving and craftsmanship and scouts will have the chance to learn these skills.
 Crafts include modern ones such as video and audio, computerized navigation and modern meteorology.